-The general test approach was to connect a simulated enterprise site to the TELUS SIP Trunking Service provided via a broadband connection and exercise the features and functionality listed in Section 2.1.
+The general test approach was to connect a simulated enterprise site to the Cincinnati Bell Business SIP Trunking Service provided by Cincinnati Bell Technology Solutions (CBTS) via a broadband connection and exercise the features and functionality listed in Section 2.1.
 The simulated enterprise site was comprised of Communication Manager, Session Manager and Avaya Session Border Controller for Enterprise (Avaya SBCE).